lucyinthesky2111/milestone-project-one/README.md

  ## Design
  ### Colour Scheme
   ### Typography
+  Poppins is used for headings and Quicksand is used for body text.
+These are rounded, soft fonts with a friendly, approachable appearance which fits with the tone of the website.
+They are clean and easy-to-read fonts.
+Sans serif is the fallback in case either font fails to load correctly.
    ### Imagery
    Aspect ratios chosen for use in the site were:
    * 16:9 (hero images)